Volscente/cheat_sheets/cloud/google_cloud_platform/google_cloud_platform.md

 - **Data and AI Products** - It does not neet to worry about the udnerlying infrastructure

 # Services
+## Compute
+### Compute Engine
+It is an `IaaS` that provides compute, storage and network resource just like a normal hardware machine.
+This grants the maximum flexibility.

+### Google Kubernetes Engine (GKE)
+It runs containerized applications.

+### App Engine
+It is a fully `PaaS`.

+### Cloud Functions
+It executes codes in response to an event (it's serverless).

+### Cloud Run
+It is a fully managed platform that allows to run request or event-driven stateless workloads.

 ## Data Analysis
 ### Analytics Hub
 Analytics Hub exchanges data analytics assets across organizations to address challenges of data reliability and cost.
 Essentially, Analytics Hub makes it convenient for you to build a data ecosystem.